Classes in Lua

 local Animal = Class:inherit()

--- We'll provide a convenience function for implementers, for initialising the food value,
+-- We'll provide a convenience function for implementers,

--- as well as any other base fields that may come up.
+-- base fields that may come up.

 function Animal:_initialize()